Okareo CLI

 proxy -c, --config string

-To easily support tracing, the CLI provides a proxy.
+To easily support runtime error tracking and evaluations, the CLI provides a proxy.
 To run the proxy, you

 will need to provide your OKAREO_API_KEY